Theta-Limited/OpenAthenaIOS/README.md

 # OpenAthena™ for iOS
 OpenAthena for iOS

+(This software is currently in alpha.)

 An iOS port of the [OpenAthena project](http://OpenAthena.com)

-OpenAthena™ allows consumer and professional drones to spot precise geodetic locations.
+OpenAthena™ allows common drones to spot precise geodetic locations.

 🖼️👨‍💻 + 🧮⛰️ = 🎯📍